 IEMS 325-0 Engineering Entrepreneurship Overview of the entrepreneurial process from an engineering perspective.
 Idea generation, planning, financing, marketing, protecting, staffing, leading, growing, and harvesting.
 Students write startup business plans.
 Lectures, guest speakers, and case studies.
-Taught with ENTREP 325; students may not receive credit for both courses.
+Taught with ENTREP 325; may not receive credit for both courses.
 Prerequisite: 1 course in accounting or finance such as 326 or BUS INST 260.

 IEMS 326-0 Economics and Finance for Engineers Principles of corporate finance; financial decisions of firms; value; risk and return; investment and capital budgeting decisions under certainty and uncertainty; performance evaluation.
 Homework and exams.
-Students may not receive credit for 326 after taking KELLG FE 310.
+May not be taken for credit with or after KELLG FE 310.
 Prerequisites: MATH 220; basic understanding of probability and economics recommended.